awslabs/aws-sdk-swift/reference/0.x/AWSAthena/AthenaClient.md

 ### `stopQueryExecution(input:completion:)`

 Stops a query execution.
 Requires you to have access to the workgroup in which the query ran.
-For code samples using the Amazon Web Services SDK for Java, see <a href="http:​//docs.aws.amazon.com/athena/latest/ug/code-samples.html">Examples and
-Code Samples in the Amazon Athena User
+For code samples using the Amazon Web Services SDK for Java, see [Examples and Code Samples](http://docs.aws.amazon.com/athena/latest/ug/code-samples.html) in the Amazon Athena User Guide.
-Guide.

 ``` swift
 public func stopQueryExecution(input: StopQueryExecutionInput, completion: @escaping (ClientRuntime.SdkResult<StopQueryExecutionOutputResponse, StopQueryExecutionOutputError>) -> Void)